laugh12321/TensorRT-YOLO/README.en.md

 - Supports YOLOv5, YOLOv8, YOLOv9, PP-YOLOE, and PP-YOLOE+
 - Supports static and dynamic export to ONNX, as well as TensorRT inference
 - Integrated EfficientNMS TensorRT plugin for accelerated post-processing
-- Utilizes CUDA kernel functions for accelerated pre-processing (V1.0)
+- Utilizes CUDA kernel functions for accelerated pre-processing
-- Supports inference in both C++ and Python (C++ implementation in progress)
+- Supports inference in both C++ and Python

 ## <div align="center">🛠️ Requirements</div>